-BiographyDr Serkan Delice is a Senior Lecturer and Research Coordinator in the Department of Cultural and Historical Studies at the London College of Fashion --he also coordinates the delivery of Cultural and Historical Studies within the Fashion Business School.
+BiographyDr Serkan Delice is a Senior Lecturer, Course Leader and Research Coordinator in the Department of Cultural and Historical Studies at the London College of Fashion—he coordinates the delivery of Cultural and Historical Studies within the Fashion Business School.

-Serkan's current research investigates the possibilities of defining and practicing a transnational ethics of fashion that challenges neoliberal, racial capitalism and its systemic appropriation of labour and culture.
-Focusing on the historical, and ongoing, centrality of refugee and immigrant labour to fashion production---and drawing upon Hannah Arendt’s idea that refugees ‘driven from country to country represent the vanguard’ of all stateless and displaced people, of all racialised and marginalised Others---he aims to expand the meaning of ‘the refugee’ a) as a recurrent element of the multitude embraced by what Karl Marx calls ‘the disposable industrial army’, that is, ‘a mass of human material always ready for exploitation’ to satisfy the changing needs of the self-expansion of capital, especially during periods of crisis, and b) as a political identity that exposes the structurally exclusive character of the nation-state as a racialised and territorial myth of European construction.
+Serkan's current research investigates the possibilities of defining and practicing an ethics of transnational citizenship that challenges the systemic appropriation of labour and culture in the fashion industry.
+Focusing on the historical, and ongoing, centrality of refugee and immigrant labour to fashion production—and drawing upon Hannah Arendt’s idea that refugees ‘driven from country to country represent the vanguard’ of all stateless and displaced people, of all racialised and marginalised Others—Serkan explores ‘the refugee’ as a recurrent element of what Karl Marx calls ‘the disposable industrial army’, that is, ‘a mass of human material always ready for exploitation’ to satisfy the changing needs of the self-expansion of capital, especially during periods of crisis, and as a political identity that exposes the structurally exclusive character of the nation-state as a racialised and territorial myth of European construction.